-Retraction of the landing gear is accomplished through the use of an electric motor and gear train located under the floorboards, actuating push-pull cables to each of the gears.
+Retraction of the landing gear is accomplished through the use of an electric motor and transmission located under the floorboards, actuating push-pull cables to each main gear and a push-pull tube to the nose gear.
 The landing gear motor is activated by a selector switch located on the instrument panel.

 To guard against inadvertent movement of the landing gear selector on the ground, a mechanical guard is positioned just below the selector handle.
 The handle must also be pulled aft before moving it upward.
-The gear selector is in the shape of a wheel to differentiate it from the electric flap control knob, which has an airfoil shape.
+The gear selector is in the shape of a wheel, to differentiate from the electric flap control knob, which has an airfoil shape.
 As an added safety feature, the warning horn is connected to the gear selector switch.
-The horn will then operate if the selector is moved to the "UP" position with the master switch on and the weight of the airplane is on the landing gear.
+The horn will operate if the selector is moved to the UP position with the master switch on and the weight of the airplane on the landing gear.
 As a final safety factor to prevent gear retraction on the ground, an anti-retraction switch is installed on the left main gear.
-This prevents the electric circuit to the landing gear motor from being completed until the gear strut is fully extended.
-A green light on the instrument panel below the landing gear switch is the indication that all gears are down and locked.
-The warning horn will also sound if the power is reduced below approximately 12" of manifold pressure and the gear has not been lowered.
+This prevents the electric circuit to the landing gear motor from being completed until the gear strut is within three quarter inch of full extension.

+A green light on the instrument panel below the landing gear switch is the primary indication that all gears are down and locked.
+The telescoping emergency gear handle should be used as a secondary indication only.

-As optional equipment a visual indicator, located on top of the instrument panel which will pop-up if the gear is retracted and power is reduced below 14" manifold pressure.
+The warning horn will also sound if power is reduced below approximately 12" of manifold pressure and the gear has not been lowered.
+As optional equipment, a visual indicator, located on top of the instrument panel, will pop-up if the gear is retracted and power is reduced below 14" manifold pressure.
 This indicator is operated mechanically by the landing gear and throttle and therefore has no connection with the electrical system.

-The telescoping emergency gear handle should not be used as the primary indication that the gear is down and locked.
 An amber light above the switch indicates gears up.
-THE INDIC-ATION LIGHTS ARE AUTOMATICALLY DIMMED WHEN THE NAVIGATION LIGHTS ARE TURNED ON.
+THE INDICATION LIGHTS ARE AUTOMATICALLY DIM-MED WHEN THE NAVIGA-TION LIGHTS ARE TURNED ON.

 The brakes on the Comanche are actuated by toe brake pedals mounted on the left set of rudder pedals and by a hand lever protruding from under the instrument panel.
 Hydraulic brake cylinders are located above the left rudder pedals and are accessible in the cockpit for servicing.
 Parking brake valves are incorporated in each cylinder.
 Two cables extending from the parking brake "T" handle are attached to the parking brake valves.
-To prevent inadvertent application of the parking brake in flight, a safety lock is incorporated in the valves thus eliminating the possibility of pulling out the "T" handle until pressure is applied by use of the toe brakes or the hand lever.
+To prevent inadvertent application of the parking brake in flight, a safety lock is incorporated in the valves, thus eliminating the possibility of pulling out the "T" handle until pressure is applied by use of the toe brakes or the hand lever.